Acne | Navigate your options

 Blackheads and whiteheads are considered the first stage of acne.
 This is the comedonal stage.
 Pores are open or closed and filled with excess keratin, oil and sebum.
 These alone do not tend to be inflamed.
 The skin usually has more of a bumpy or sandpaper feel to it.
 There is little redness.
 The next stage of acne is when a bacteria in our pores starts to work on the excess buildup and inflames the pores.
 This is when redness and the possibility of pus bumps develops as well.
 The next stage is nodulocystic acne when the acne starts to become swollen, tender, and has the potential for scarring.
 Technically the blackheads stage does not tend to be scarring.

-What are 5-7 tried-and-true solutions for treating blackheads once and for all?
+What are some tried-and-true solutions for treating blackheads once and for all?

 “Tried and true solutions to treat blackheads once and for all” would technically be Accutane or Isotretinoin.
 This oral medication works to provide long lasting results by acting on the oil or sebaceous gland to shrink it long term and reduce the amount of oil produced.
 This reduces the chances of ever developing blackheads again since the oil gland cannot overproduce oil.
 This is an oral medication with its own ‘baggage’ of side effects but worthy of mention simply because it’s the only ‘once and for all’ option for acne.
 Every other treatment option only suppresses acne to control it or buy time until we outgrow it.
 When a patient indicates to me that they are looking for a long term option and do not want to have to deal with regimens this is important to discuss to give them the ability to make a decision that is best for them.